strwise/documentation/docs/administration/accounts.md

 ### Deleting an Account

-:::danger
+:::caution Data loss prevention
-Deleting an account will delete all associated data, including users, rooms, recordings, etc. This action cannot be undone.
+To prevent accidental deletion, only accounts with status `inactive` can be deleted.
 :::

 Deleting accounts can only be done by the platform administrator with the right permissions.
 Customers users will be allowed to delete accounts if related subscription has feature `allow_delete_account` enabled.

 Account deletion can be performed by DELETE request to the `/accounts/{account_id}` endpoint.
 Please check the API reference for more information.

-:::info
+:::danger
-To prevent accidental deletion, only accounts with status `inactive` can be deleted.
+Deleting an account will delete all associated data, including users, rooms, recordings, etc. This action cannot be undone.
 :::